foglamp/foglamp-south-coap/README.md

 FogLAMP South Plugin for CoAP

-### Packaging for openweathermap
+### Packaging for CoAP South
-This repo contains the scripts used to create a foglamp-south-openweathermap package.
+This repo contains the scripts used to create a foglamp-south-coap package.

 #### The make_deb script
 ```
 $ ./make_deb help

  make_deb help {x86|arm} [clean|cleanall]
-This script is used to create the Debian package of foglamp south openweathermap
+This script is used to create the Debian package of foglamp south coap
 Arguments:
  help     - Display this help text
  x86      - Build an x86_64 package